 Shot down & sunk: General Brown & Admiral Franchetti

-Between them they have 80 years of successful military experience, four unblemished decades apiece (Hegseth has one, not unblemished).
+Between them they had 80 years of successful military experience, four unblemished decades apiece (Hegseth has one, not unblemished).
 Their “offenses” were two:

 1. Having been identified as sympathetic to continuing the process Harry Truman began in 1948.
 And